bojrodev/Webui-Forge-Pwa-WebApp/README.md

-# WebUI Forge PWA WebApp by Bojro Dev.
+# WebUI Forge Mobile WebApp by Bojro Dev.

-A custom-built Progressive Web App (PWA) designed to act as a mobile-friendly remote control for Stable Diffusion WebUI Forge with built in Metadata reader.
+A custom-built Progressive Web App designed to act as a mobile-friendly remote control for Stable Diffusion WebUI Forge with built in Metadata reader.

 ## ⚡ The Problem
 The default interface for Stable Diffusion is designed for desktop mouse usage and does not scale well to mobile screens.
 Additionally, managing server-side files from a phone is typically impossible due to browser sandboxing security.